13. Paths Cross

 It was after midnight that Rico dropped off Oscar, who stumbled to the back of the big house and dragged himself up the metal stairway.

-Went inside and took a heroically long piss and returned to the kitchen.
+Went inside and took a heroically long piss and returned to the kitchen, softly singing: “Drunk food, drunk food, Oscar needs some drunk food!”

 Opened the fridge and there was a tap at the door.

-Rico, peeking through the door window, motioning for him to come outside.
+Rico, peeking through the door window.

 Any other reason for the newspaper guy looking for Oscar was too easy—not gonna fall down that rabbit hole.